MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/sales-how-to-create-special-orders.md

 ## <a name="to-create-a-special-order"></a>To create a special order
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Sales Order**, and then choose the related link.
 2. Choose the **New** action.
 Create and fill in a  sales order for the item.
-For more information, see [How to: Sell Products](sales-how-sell-products.md).
+For more information, see [Sell Products](sales-how-sell-products.md).
 3. On the **Lines** FastTab, fill in the sales line.
 In the **Purchasing Code** field, select a purchasing code that has the **Special Order** field selected.

     You must now create a purchase order from a requisition worksheet.